-One of my pet peeves in life, is paying full retail price for stuff.
-I’m a big believer in buying quality items versus purchasing cheap things, but that doesn’t mean I can’t get a good deal.
+Yes, you should buy quality items versus purchasing cheap things, but that doesn’t mean you can’t get a good deal.
 There’s a difference between buying value, and only focusing on instant savings.

 Sometimes you can negotiate for things that enhance your work experience, free up your time or offer a better lifestyle.
 Our time can be just as important (if not more) than money.